tmgthb/Autonomous-Agents/README.md

 [Wu's Method can Boost Symbolic AI to Rival Silver Medalists and AlphaGeometry to Outperform Gold Medalists at IMO Geometry](https://arxiv.org/abs/2404.06405)

+- Combines Wu's method with AlphaGeometry to solve 27/30 IMO geometry problems (SOTA-level), which is 2 above AlphaGeometry alone or Wu's method alone only solves 15.
+- First AI (fully symbolic baseline) to outperform a human in IMO geometry problems.

 ---